Ethics, Agency & Fair Housing Requirements

 Article VI, Section 6.15: Code of Ethics Training:

-"Within four (4) years of the date of election to membership, and every four (4) years thereafter, each REALTOR® member and/or Secondary Member of the ASSOCIATION shall be required to complete quadrennial REALTOR® Code of Ethics Training of not less than two hours and thirty minutes of instructional time."
-The current four-year cycle will end Dec.
-31, 2016.
+"Within 90 days of the date of election to membership, and every two (2) years thereafter, each REALTOR® member and/or Secondary Member of the ASSOCIATION shall be required to complete biennial REALTOR® Code of Ethics Training of not less than two hours and thirty minutes of instructional time."
+The current two-year cycle will end Dec.
+31, 2018.
+Note that previously, the cycles were 4 years long which changed effective 1/1/2017 when NAR moved to a 2-year cycle.

 This requirement will be considered satisfied upon presentation of documentation that the member has completed a course of instruction conducted by this or another Association, the State Association of REALTORS®, the NATIONAL ASSOCIATION OF REALTORS®, or any other recognized educational institution or provider which meets the learning objectives and minimum criteria established by the NATIONAL ASSOCIATION OF REALTORS®.